WEBSITE UNDER (DE)CONSTRUCTION

 A vegan diet has proven to work well for him, in addition to the practice of meditation and chi gung.
 Paul is passionate about performance as much as composition, and also tries to travel as much as he can.
 One of his musical heroes is Nigel Kennedy who has helped bring down the social barriers of classical music, which has sadly been claimed by social elitism and snobbery for far too long.

-Raised in rural Burnham, Buckinghamshire, in the heart.of the Home Counties, Paul relocated to Canterbury, Kent at the beginning of the 21st century and studied composition at Christ Church University in 2001 with Dr Paul Edlin and Prof. Paul Patterson.
+Raised in rural Burnham, Buckinghamshire, in the heart of the Home Counties, Paul relocated to Canterbury, Kent and studied music composition at Christ Church University in 2001 with Dr Paul Edlin and Prof. Paul Patterson.
 There he discovered his voice, drawing from modern composers such as Philip Glass, Michael Nyman and John Tavener (The last two he met whilst at Christ Church).
 His favourite instrument is the piano, after the guitar, which he studied under Lord Gawain Douglas and Dr Kim Burwell.
 He also started to learn to play the violin recently (to improve string writing skills) under the direction of Dr Stellios Chatziiosidis.
 And is still keeping his piano skills active under the tutelage of composer and performer Dr Sam Bailey.

 It was from there, after a short spell in London, that he returned to Kent to form the paul terry ensemble.
 In this experimental group were musicians from diverse backgrounds to match the diversity of Paul’s infuences, which includes rock, electronica, experimental jazz, and of course, modern classical.
 Since then, Paul has worked in and with the mediums of film, modern art, poetry and theatre.
 And earlier this year wrote a piece for an orchestra in Canterbury, “The Dreamers of Dreams”, which was performed on the 8th April, 2017.
 Now he is working on an album release, due out early 2018